HaileyJessee/IT1000-Final-Project/README.md

 ---
 # My Future

 I have learned so much about what I can do in IT thanks to my **IT1000** course and **IT1610** course.
-Though I am only through my first year of an IT Major, I have had ideas of what I would like my [Future]() to hold.
+Though I am only through my first year of an IT Major, I have had ideas of what I would like my [Future](https://github.com/HaileyJessee/IT1000-Final-Project/blob/master/Future-Plan.md to hold.)